CodeMissy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8) tail -1 iacta >> iacta => duplicates the last line of the file iacta.

-9) rm -f */*/*.js => removes all files ending with a .js extensionn in currentt and sufolders directory.
+9)find . -name "*.js" -delete => removes all files ending with a .js extensionn in currentt and sufolders directory.